pixelpark/puppet-ds_389/README.md

 }
 ```

-##### Supplier
+### Replication supplier

 For a supplier, you can pass in consumers, and also any hubs or other suppliers (if running in multi-master) that should be present in the instance.
-You'll also need to provide the replica ID for the supplier.
+You will also need to provide the replica ID for the supplier.

 ```puppet
 ds_389::instance { 'example':